islaytitans/alien/docs/src/GM/hod3.md

   - Cumbersome power tools **Weight 3** and/or EVA Pods are needed to cut the Cetorhina free from the superstructure
   - Tools can be found in the Machine Room and Plasma Relay Stations p41
   - EVA Pods are equiped with similar tool arms that can do the job in half the time.
 They're located throughout the station

-### Retaliation

-- Snova Trakhnu fires nukes at Erebos from point blank range destroying itself in an attempt to take out the station as well
-- While Cellblock on Deck F, Boom and Starboard side of Deck H are destroyed, Erebos's plasma collectors draw most of the energy temporarily supercharging the station
-- All lights brun bright and burn out, blinding everyone for one round and forcing all Protomorphs to go into hiding
-- The force of the blast sends the station hurting towards the black hole see Act 3 finale

-### Rescue

-- "Weyland" rescue ship moves in close to scan the station revealing itself to be the UPP Destroyer Snova Traknu
-- It's here to retrieve its operatives and destroy Erebos
-- UPP may be persauded to take the PCs with them
-- Play this event in tandem with [Escalation](#escalation) and [Retaliation](#retaliation) and have the Destroyer crushed by the living station

-### Escalation

-- When the Snova Traknu has moved close to the station Erebos trwaling arms bend and reach for the Destroyer, embracing and crushing it
-- If Erebos no longer has the Cetorhina's FTL drive, it tries to take the Snova's

 ## Characters